datahub-project/datahub/docs/introducing-metadata-service-authentication.md

 ### New Capability: Personal Access Tokens

-With these changes, we've introduced a way to generate a "Personal Access Token" suitable for programmatic use with both the DataHub GraphQL and DataHub Rest.li (Ingestion) APIs.
+With these changes, we introduced a way to generate a "Personal Access Token" suitable for programmatic use with both the DataHub GraphQL and DataHub Rest.li (Ingestion) APIs.

 Personal Access Tokens have a finite lifespan (default 3 months) and currently cannot be revoked without changing the signing key that